Digital Signage Screen Maintenance

 No technical expertise required — just awareness.
 A small role makes a big difference:

-• A person in each location who performs quick checks
+A keen person in each location who performs quick checks

 To make uptime easy, consider these practical tools, to help prevent accidental interruptions: